This composer received death threats - for taking a stand

 Grieg was born in Bergen, Norway.
 He later studied at Germany’s prestigious Leipzig Conservatory but then returned to Norway, feeling the pull of his native land and culture.
 His influence can be heard in the likes of Ravel and Debussy, who much admired, and built on, Grieg’s subtle use of musical texture and harmony.

-Then there are the two Peer Gynt Suites, written as incidental music for the play Peer Gynt by Grieg's compatriot Henrik Ibsen.
+Grieg composed incidental music for the play Peer Gynt, by his compatriot Henrik Ibsen.
 The two suites taken from this music include some of Grieg’s best-known pieces.
 Highlights include ‘Morning Mood’, a tranquil, pastoral melody that evokes peace and the serenity of a sunrise.
-Then there's the very different ‘In the Hall of the Mountain King’.
-Dramatic and building in intensity, this piece evokes images of trolls and other mystical beings from Nordic folklore.
+In marked contrast, ‘In the Hall of the Mountain King’ evokes images of trolls and other mystical beings from Nordic folklore.